tifoit/FairLLM/README.md

 ## Coming Soon

-We are finalizing the preparation of our resources and will make them available shortly.
-Here's what you can expect:
+We are in the final stages of preparing our resources and will be making them available shortly.
+Here's a preview of what you can expect:

-- **Model and Code**: Access the FairLLM model and its source code.
+- **Model and Code**: Gain access to the FairLLM model and its complete source code, designed to address and mitigate biases in AI systems.
-- **Training Weights**: Download pre-trained weights for immediate use.
+- **Training Weights**: Download the pre-trained weights for the FairLLM model, allowing you to hit the ground running with immediate application.
-- **Datasets**: Utilize our specialized preference datasets for your research on age biases.
+- **Datasets**: Delve into our specialized preference datasets tailored for research on age biases.
+Our datasets include:

-Stay tuned for updates!
-We are committed to fostering further research in this critical area and look forward to seeing how our contributions can support and inspire your work.
+  - BBQ-AB: An augmented version of the original BBQ dataset, with a focus on age bias.
+  - Kamruzzaman-AB: A dataset specifically curated to enhance the representation of age bias, ensuring a comprehensive evaluation framework.

+Stay tuned for the release of these valuable resources to advance your work in the field of AI ethics and bias mitigation.

 ## Contact and Collaboration